Counter

 }

 The contract starts by declaring a storage block which contains a single storage variable called counter of type int (i.e. integer).
-The contract later declares two separate predicates, each declaring three statements.
+The contract later declares two separate predicates, each having a single parameter and declaring two statements.
 Let's walk through the first predicate named Initialize:

-2. The second statement declares a state variable and initializes it to mut storage::counter.
-State variables are special variables that always need to be initialized to a storage access expression.
-The statement state counter: int = mut storage::counter creates a state variable called counter and initializes it to the current value of counter declared in the storage block.
+2. The second statement declares a local variable and initializes it to mut storage::counter.
+The statement let counter: int = mut storage::counter creates a local variable called counter and initializes it to the current value of counter declared in the storage block.
 The mut keyword simply indicates that the solver is allowed to propose a new value for counter.
 If mut is not present, then the storage variable counter cannot be modified by anyone attempting to solve predicate Initialize.

 The second predicate, called Increment, has a similar structure to Initialize.
 However, instead of initializing counter, It increments it by amount.
 Note that both counter (the current value) and counter' (the next value) are both used in the constraint to enforce that the next value is dependent on the current value, which was not the case in Initialize.